cdown/jingui/README.md

   using the program;
 - jingui errs towards simplicity rather than functionality, and the internal code is clean and clearly separates functionality into different objects;
+- jingui uses [NaCL][] instead of GPG because the bindings are much more stable and the API is better defined (`python-gnupg` is a good library, but no good for bleeding edge systems as releases lag behind GPG mainline and are often totally broken on such systems for this reason);
 - jingui does not have any connection between the filename a piece of metadata gets and the name of the metadata.
 Instead, random UUIDs are generated for each separate metadata file.